Top 7 Types of Renewable Energy Resources

 Why Use Renewable Energy Resources?

-World using this energy much more rapidly than they are being created.
+The world using this energy much more rapidly than they are being created.
 Subsequently, their source will run out in the future.
-And considering state safety concerns and waste disposal problems, the United States will retire much of its nuclear capacity by 2020.
+And considering state safety concerns and waste disposal problems, the United States will retire much of its nuclear capacity by 2025.

 In the meantime, world energy needs are expected to grow by 33 percent during the next 20 years.
 Renewable energy is a natural source that can help fill the gap.
 But the fact is that even if we had an unlimited supply of fossil fuels, using renewable energy resources is better for the environment.

-We often consider the renewable energy source as the “clean” or “green” because they produce few if any pollutants.
-Conventional fossil fuel burning, leads to greenhouse gases into the atmosphere, trapping the sun’s heat and contributing to global warming.
+We often consider renewable energy sources as “clean” or “green” because they produce few if any pollutants.
+Conventional fossil fuel burning, leads to greenhouse gases in the atmosphere, trapping the sun’s heat and contributing to global warming.

 Read More: 7 Brick Test To Decide Quality Of Bricks